 Term life insurance

 This type of life insurance is very common.
 Term life insurance is often the most affordable option, but it is designed to provide coverage for only a specific period of time, such as 10, 20, or even 30 years in some cases.
 The most popular term life insurance policies have premium amounts that stay level.
+(Related: 4 times when term insurance may be the answer)

 Permanent life insurance